lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 | `module unload <modname>`     | unloads module `modname`                                         |
 | `module switch <mod1> <mod2>` | unload module `mod1` ; load module `mod2`                        |

 Module files are ordered by their topic on our HPC systems.
-By default, with `module av` you will see all available module files and topics.
-If you just wish to see the installed versions of a certain module, you can use `module av softwarename` and it will display the available versions of `softwarename` only.
+By default, with `module avail` you will see all topics and their available module files.
+If you just wish to see the installed versions of a certain module, you can use `module avail softwarename` and it will display the available versions of `softwarename` only.

-## Lmod: An Alternative Module Implementation

-Historically, the module command on our HPC systems has been provided by the rather dated *Environment Modules* software which was first introduced in 1991.
-As of late 2016, we also offer the new and improved [LMOD](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod) as an alternative.
-It has a handful of advantages over the old Modules implementation:

-- all modulefiles are cached, which especially speeds up tab completion with bash
-- sane version ordering (9.0 \< 10.0)
-- advanced version requirement functions (atleast, between, latest)
-- auto-swapping of modules (if a different version was already loaded)
-- save/auto-restore of loaded module sets (module save)
-- multiple language support
-- properties, hooks, ...
-- depends_on() function for automatic dependency resolution with reference counting

 ## Module environments